ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

   You can find the URL and user credentials that you used to connect to your registry in the configuration settings for the Artifactory tool integration.
   {: tip}

   e.
-If your build job publishes to the Artifactory registry and the format of your node module version is `x.y.z-SNAPSHOT.w`, select the **Increment snapshot module version** check box.
+If your build job publishes to the Artifactory registry, and the format of your node module version is `x.y.z-SNAPSHOT.w`, select the **Increment snapshot module version** check box.
 The build job automatically updates the module version before the job publishes to the Artifactory registry.
 The job selects the highest version of the module from the npm registry and the local `package.json` file, and increments the module version by using semver.
 The build job does not deliver the changes to the SCM repo.

 1. Click **SAVE**.
 Whenever your pipeline runs, this build job uses the configuration information from the Artifactory tool integration to connect to your npm registry.